Intelligent-Reliable-Autonomous-Systems/WOFOSTGym-Docs/docs/source/config/config_agro.rst

 Agromanagement
 --------------
-The agromanagent files in ``/env_config/agro`` controls the underlying crop simulation in ``/pcse/`` by loading different parameter sets for crops and sites.
+The agromanagent files in ``/env_config/agro`` controls the underlying crop simulation in ``/pcse/`` by loading different parameter sets for crops and soils.
 All Agromanagement files are written in YAML.
 An agromanagement file consists of three parts.

 File Heading